 First and foremost, you came here for a beef bolognese sauce, as stated in the title of this recipe, and that is what you are getting!
 This version uses all ground beef whereas traditionally in many recipes a beef and pork mixture is used.
 You can certainly use a mixture if you like.

 I also omit pancetta which is often included in traditional bolognese recipes because I wanted to keep this recipe simple and easy.
-Quite frankly I don’t have pancetta lying around in my fridge on any given day.
-The ingredients I use are ones that I have on hand pretty much all the time and you likely do too.
+I also wanted to keep it all-beef.
 If you do want to keep this sauce as traditional as can be, you can definitely add finely diced pancetta to the ground meat when you are browning it in the pan.

 Ingredients in this Bolognese Sauce